Table of Contents

 LCL (less than a container load) shipments

-LCL shipments may be the only option of you have a small order or even a sample order.
+LCL shipments may be the only option if you have a small order or even just a sample order.
 When your goods travel from the Chinese manufacturer to the port, they will be loaded into a ‘shared container’.
 When they arrive in your country, they will need to be unpacked from the container at the port so that your products can be delivered to you.
 This means that your products will be handled by a number of people before they are delivered, and those people may not treat your products with much care.

 Because of this reality, LCL shipments are notorious for being damaged.
 If you are going to ship in this way, it is essential to ensure that your manufacturer has packed the product exceptionally well, something a sourcing agent can help with.